EEESlab/countdown/README.md

 ----------------

 ### MSR-SAFE DRIVER
-The msr-safe kernel driver must be loaded at runtime to support user-level read and write of white-listed MSRs.
+For Intel processors where you want to apply the frequency optimization, the msr-safe kernel driver must be loaded at runtime to support user-level read and write of white-listed MSRs.
 The source code for the driver can be found here:
 <https://github.com/scalability-llnl/msr-safe>.